infopulse/pytest-common-test-report-json/README.md

 Pytest implementation of Common Test Report Format (CTRF) for test results.
 Test report will be generated in JSON format.
-Test report can be used to prettify the report in GitHub Actions with [github-actions-ctrf](https://github.com/ctrf-io/github-actions-ctrf)
+Test report can be used to prettify the report in GitHub Actions with [github-actions-ctrf](https://github.com/ctrf-io/github-actions-ctrf).
+Do not worry if report in GitHub does not appear immediately.
+It takes some time to process the report.

 ## Features
 - Generates JSON report
 - Tested to work correctly with and without [pytest-xdist](https://pypi.org/project/pytest-xdist/)
 - Tested to get browser name from [pytest-playwright](https://pypi.org/project/pytest-playwright/)
+- Parametrized tests are supported and reported as 1 test with multiple retries

 ## Installation